nileshsn/EcoLabel/README.md

+#EcoLabel

-Welcome to EcoLabel, a collaborative platform developed by [nileshsn](https://github.com/nileshsn) and [Mdazar123](https://github.com/Mdazar123).
-EcoLabel provides clear and personalized insights into the health, environmental, and societal impacts of everyday products.
-By verifying sustainability metrics and origins, we aim to empower users to make informed choices that align with their values.
+Welcome to EcoLabel, a platform that I and my friend [Mdazar123](https://github.com/Mdazar123) developed to provide clear and personalized insights into the health, environmental, and societal impacts of everyday products.
+By verifying sustainability metrics and origins, we help users make informed choices that align with their values.